trrproject/SciCrowd/README.md

 Correia, A., Fonseca, B., Paredes, H., Chaves, R., Schneider, D., and Jameel, S. (2021).
 Determinants and Predictors of Intentionality and Perceived Reliability in Human-AI Interaction as a Means for Innovative Scientific Discovery.
 In Proceedings of the 2021 IEEE International Conference on Big Data (Big Data), pp. 3681-3684.
 DOI: 10.1109/BigData52589.2021.9671358.

+Correia, A., Guimarães, D., Paulino, D., Jameel, S., Schneider, D., Fonseca, B., and Paredes, H. (2021).
+AuthCrowd: Author Name Disambiguation and Entity Matching using Crowdsourcing.
+In Proceedings of the 2021 IEEE 24th International Conference on Computer Supported Cooperative Work in Design (CSCWD), pp. 150-155.
+DOI: 10.1109/CSCWD49262.2021.9437769.

 Correia, A., Jameel, S., Schneider, D., Paredes, H., and Fonseca, B. (2020).
 A Workflow-Based Methodological Framework for Hybrid Human-AI Enabled Scientometrics.
 In Proceedings of the 2020 IEEE International Conference on Big Data (Big Data), pp. 2876-2883.
 DOI: 10.1109/BigData50022.2020.9378096.

 Correia, A., Fonseca, B., Paredes, H., Schneider, D., and Jameel, S. (2019).
 Development of a Crowd-Powered System Architecture for Knowledge Discovery in Scientific Domains.
 In Proceedings of the 2019 IEEE International Conference on Systems, Man and Cybernetics (SMC), pp. 1372-1377.
 DOI: 10.1109/SMC.2019.8914637.